-Please note: Out of stock options, and PRE-ORDER options are expected to be available and shipping in early May!
-Options that are out of stock will show a "notify me" box where you can put your email address to be notified when they are back in stock; alternatively, you can click on the PRE-ORDER option to pre-pay for the item so that it will ship as soon as it comes back into stock.
+Options that are out of stock will show a "notify me" box where you can put your email address to be notified when they are back in stock; for those options that will be available in the future, you can click on the PRE-ORDER option to pre-pay for the item so that it will ship as soon as it comes back into stock.

 The long-awaited 148x12mm thru-axle rear, 150x15mm thru-axle front spaced Jones Plus is now available!
 This frameset retains the features that have made the Jones Plus such an outstanding bike, and adds a 148x12mm thru-axle (boost) rear end, widens the fork to accept 150x15mm thru-axle hubs--allowing you to use generator hubs designed for fat bikes--and adds an extra water bottle boss to the underside of the downtube to allow you to mount three-hole bottle cages such as the Salsa Anything Cage.
 This is also the first Jones frameset to come with our newly-designed thru-axles!
 Jeff wanted to pare-down the thru-axles he used to the minimun by simplifying them as much as possible to make a system that is as reliable, light, and durable as possible.
 The result is the Jones TA Bolt.
 It works just like a standard quick release thru-axle, but instead of just threading it in until it's tight enough to clamp the quick release, you just tighten this one until it's tight, using a 5mm allen wrench.
 Jeff says it reminds him of tightening the wheels on his bike as a kid, and he is really happy with how positive and solid the connection feels.